santiago-sanitation-systems/Santiago.jl/README.md

 ## Logging

-By default, `SanitationSystemMassFlow` is less talkative.
+By default, `SanitationSystemMassFlow` is rather talkative.
 This can be adapted by the logging level.
 With the package `LoggingExtras.jl` must be installed extra) different logging levels can be used for the console output and the log file: